hvsarma/hvsarma_old_blog/_posts/2015-07-18-cricket-strike-rate-prediction.md

 ---
 layout: post
-title: A 'linear-regression' approach to predicting strike rate in Cricket...
+title: A 'linear-regression' approach to predicting strike rate in cricket...
 ---

 In the sport of cricket, a batting strike rate is a measure of how frequently a batsman achieves scoring runs.
 The higher the strike rate, the more effective a batsman is at scoring quickly.